Case Study: The Big One

 The 1882 earthquake has also been investigated by Spence and others (1996), who compared it with the 1984 Laramie Mountains, Wyoming earthquake.
 They concluded the epicenter for the 1882 event was probably in the northern Front Range in the general vicinity of the location proposed by Kirkham and Rogers (1986), estimated the earthquake would have had a felt area of 340,000 mi2 (870,000 km2) based on the current population distribution, and suggested it had a magnitude of Mw 6.6 ± 0.6.
 They stated that earthquakes of this size may occur at shallow to mid-crustal depths throughout the Laramie Mountains and Front Range.
 We have elected to use the magnitude determined by Spence and others (1996).

-According to a 2013 analysis using FEMA’s HAZUS program, a repeat of this 1882 earthquake would cause a total of USD 2.8 billion (in 2013 dollars) in economic loss from all sources, including the sum of building-related, transportation and utility lifeline, and utility system losses.
+According to a 2013 analysis using FEMA’s HAZUS program, a repeat of this 1882 earthquake would cause a total of almost $30 billion (2022 USD) in economic loss from all sources, including the sum of building-related, transportation and utility lifeline, and utility system losses.

 NOTE: Instructions on accessing pdf copies of the citations listed following may be found at our Earthquake Reference Collection, which contains more than 500 references related to seismicity in Colorado and the region.